DandDsRTT/rtt-library/EA/README.md

 in [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica), a popular and capable programming language for working with math.

-This file relies on the modules in `main.m` and also `commasAndMapping.m`.
-You will need to add those files to scope, and then you will be able to use this one.
+This file relies on the modules in `main.m`.
+You will need to add that file to scope, and then you will be able to use this one.

 This file contains the following functions: